 Specifically, landlords are required to make “reasonable accommodations” for tenants who are disabled.
 A tenant is disabled if he or she has a physical or mental impairment that substantially limits a major life activity.
 If your tenant is disabled, or you believe them to be disabled, or the tenant has a record of being disabled, the law requires you to make reasonable accommodations if requested by the tenant.
 An “accommodation” is an exception to your rules, policies, and procedures that apply to other tenants.

 In this case, the tenant’s request to have a dog for therapeutic support constituted a request for an accommodation to the landlord’s no-pet policy.
 What Holly should have done was to evaluate whether the resident’s requested accommodation was “reasonable”.
-Under Fair Housing law, an accommodation request is reasonable unless it (1) imposes an undue financial or administrative burden on the landlord or (2) fundamentally alters the nature of the landlord’s business, (3) creates a direct threat to the health and safety of other residents, or (4) would likely result in substantial physical damage to the premises.
+Under Fair Housing law, an accommodation request is reasonable unless it (1) imposes an undue financial or administrative burden on the landlord, (2) fundamentally alters the nature of the landlord’s business, (3) creates a direct threat to the health and safety of other residents, or (4) would likely result in substantial physical damage to the premises.
 In this case, allowing the resident to have a dog would not create any undue financial or administrative burden on the landlord because the cost to the landlord would be insignificant.
 Allowing the dog also would not fundamentally alter the nature of the landlord’s business, as neither the landlord nor its staff would have to undertake any significant activities that are significantly outside the scope of what they would otherwise do as a landlord.
 Holly might have to do some further investigation to determine if the animal had demonstrated dangerous behavior or had caused property damage.

-As a result, there is no doubt that Holly, while acting with the best of intentions, was clearly wrong to deny the requested accommodation.
+In this case, though she was acting with the best of intentions, Holly was clearly wrong to deny the requested accommodation.
 When landlords are on the wrong end of Housing Discrimination Complaints, they pay for it, whether by paying their attorney to guide them through the investigation of the Housing Discrimination Complaint and defend the ensuing lawsuit, or via settlement with the resident.
 That’s why we’re here; to help landlords on the front end.
 Had Holly been a reader of kylandlordlaw.com, she’d have followed the necessary procedures to grant the accommodation request, and her property would have saved a ton of money.